apple/swift-log/proposals/0001-metadata-providers.md

 It's easy to forget passing this metadata to _all_ log statements, resulting in an inconsistent debugging experience as these log statements cannot be found using correlation IDs.

-The repetetiveness and verboseness of logging multiple metadata in-line quickly becomes annoying and vastly decreases the signal-to-noise ratio of Swift code trying to be a good citizen and making use of log correlation techniques such as distributed tracing.
+The repetitiveness and verboseness of logging multiple metadata in-line quickly becomes annoying and vastly decreases the signal-to-noise ratio of Swift code trying to be a good citizen and making use of log correlation techniques such as distributed tracing.

 ### Impossible to implement for libraries